wing5wong/artisan-whs-static/source/_news/2021-04-30_st-johns-club-whanganui-metro-have-unfinished-business-in-colts-division-rugby.md

 Since that time the Yellows had two draws with Old Boys Marist (12-12) and Freyberg Old Boys (15-15), whereas Metro rebounded with impressive wins over Feilding Old Boys-Oroua (27-10) and Dannevirke SC (38-10) last Saturday.

-Against Dannevirke at the Kaierau Country Club, winger Joey Devine scored two tries and added three conversions, as he will share the kicking duties with 2019 Heartland Hurricanes player Jack O'Leary.
+Against Dannevirke at the Kaierau Country Club, winger Joey Devine scored two tries and added three conversions, as he will share the kicking duties with 2019 Heartland Hurricanes player **Jack O'Leary**.

-Tipene Reweti, an outstanding touch and league player, also scored a double.
+**Tipene Reweti**, an outstanding touch and league player, also scored a double.

 "There's plenty to improve upon but they're heading in the right direction," said Cosford.

-The team will miss foundation halfback Chris Ferguson this season, while winger Matthew Murphy has linked up with Kaierau.
+The team will miss foundation halfback Chris Ferguson this season, while winger **Matthew Murphy** has linked up with Kaierau.

-However, promising newcomers include former Cullinane openside flanker Neo Tichbon, and prop Keightley Watson – the judo champion who won International Junior Sportsperson at the 2019 Whanganui Sports Awards.
+However, promising newcomers include former Cullinane openside flanker Neo Tichbon, and prop **Keightley Watson** – the judo champion who won International Junior Sportsperson at the 2019 Whanganui Sports Awards.

 There has been a reset in the Metro Women's team for their quite short sophomore season.